 Based on hourly wages available for 2020, the pandemic’s effect on pay inequality in 2020 is challenging to interpret since job losses were concentrated among low-wage occupations, which has the effect of skewing the distribution toward a higher average that is less representative of the workforce as a whole.
 These lower-paying jobs were concentrated in leisure and hospitality and education and health services—industries that employ a disproportionate share of women.

 In fact, the pandemic’s effect on pay equity during 2020 is less about a relative difference in dollars per hour and more a matter of a disproportionate share of women—and Black women in particular—becoming unemployed and thus wageless.
 Nearly one in five Black women (18.3%) lost their jobs between February 2020 and April 2020, compared with 13.2% of white men (see figure below).
 As of June 2021, Black women’s employment was still 5.1 percentage points below February 2020 levels, while white men were down 3.7 percentage points.

-A more comprehensive look at employment losses: Employment-to-population ratios for select workers by race/ethnicity and gender, February 2020, April 2020, August 2021, and September 2021
+A more comprehensive look at employment: Employment-to-population ratios for select workers by race/ethnicity and gender, February 2020, April 2020, September 2023, and October 2023

 Notes: Data are for workers ages 20 and older.
 Racial and ethnic categories are not mutually exclusive; white and Black data do not exclude Latinx workers of each race.
 Employment to population levels are labeled for February, April, and the trough in between.